SumoLogic/sumologic-otel-collector/docs/migration.md

 ### Fields

-Fields in the Opentelemetry Collector can be added with the [resourceprocessor][resourceprocessor].
+Fields in the Opentelemetry Collector can be added with the `collector_fields` property of [Sumo Logic Extension][sumologicextension].

 For example, to add a field with the key `author` with the value `me` to every record, you could use the following configuration: